brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

  * [Ｘ] Lunch conversation with TwoSigma technical writer.
 (20170523) Relatively more technical contracting position may be available right now; will hear back.
  * [　] Prepare résumé for technical writing positions.
  * [　] Begin learning Sphinx (http://www.sphinx-doc.org/en/stable/)

+#### VisiData

+ * [Ｘ] Reported errors installing VisiData via `git` cloning and via `pip` on Debian.
+(20170523) On the possibility that the problem is due to my Debian installation, am considering trying an Ubuntu/Python3.4 Vagrant container on my Mac.

 ---